Copa Interamericana: History

 The competition entered a state of hiatus again, this time for five years.
 In 1986, Argentinos Juniors would defeat Defence Force of Trinidad and Tobago in a single-match final.
 River Plate would keep the trophy in Argentina, for the second year running, defeating Costa Rican side Alajuelense.
 Uruguay's Nacional would trounce Honduras' Olimpia 5-1 on aggregate the following year.
 Colombia's Atlético Nacional made short work of Club Universidad Nacional; however, South America hegemony would once again be broken by América after defeating Paraguay's Olimpia.
 Compatriots Puebla failed to retain the trophy in Mexico after being routed by Chile's Colo-Colo.
 The importance of the competition decreased significantly after two Brazilian clubs, Copa Libertadores winners São Paulo (1993) and Grêmio (1995) declined to participate out of disinterest; both times, the Copa Libertadores runners-up, Chilean side Universidad Católica and Atlético Nacional took their place; each of them were pushed to the limit by Costa Rica's Saprissa.
 Vélez Sársfield beat Costa Rican club Cartaginés in 1994 while the last Interamerican Cup, held in 1998, saw American club D.C.
 United beat Vasco da Gama.

 The Interamerican Cup was abolished in 1998 when Mexican clubs began to participate in the Copa Libertadores and other CONCACAF teams participated in the Copa Sudamericana.
 From 2005 to 2023, when FIFA adopted the Club World Championship format clash between the champions of all continental confederations, the champions of CONCACAF and CONMEBOL again had the opportunity to meet, which happened on multiple occasions throughout the history of the tournament with this format.

-On January 27, 2023, it was announced that CONCACAF and CONMEBOL had signed a new strategic partnership, which would include a "Final four" style club tournament containing 2 teams from both confederations that would start in 2024.
-While unlikely, it could see the return of the Copa Interamericana once more.
+In January 2023, CONCACAF and CONMEBOL had signed a new strategic partnership, which would include a "final four" style club tournament containing two teams from both confederations that would start in 2024.
+This event was not held however beginning in 2024, the annual FIFA Intercontinental Cup has included a match between the champions of each confederation dubbed Derby of the Americas.